 Strangely enough, I’m mostly known for my comics.
 They came to be through unemployment and disillusionment, and I’m still surprised by how popular they have become – especially since I can’t really draw, which I hear is an important skill for cartoonists.
 Nonetheless, I have the privilege to contribute to Chemistry World (Royal Society of Chemistry) and EPFL’s Flash magazine on a regular basis.

 I am also a Christian.
 This is the best thing that’s ever happened to me, and I hope it defines me above all else.
 I dig into theology, apologetics and philosophy a fair bit, all of which generally lead me to hold Reformed views.

 Finally, I’m an abstract sequential thinker and an INTJ.
-I share that utterly useless detail to explain why, despite the multitude of science comics, this blog doesn’t really have a single theme, and why I’m still calling it a “blog” instead of a “website”.
-Another reason is that I don’t know anything about web design.
+I share that utterly useless detail because it might explain why, despite the multitude of science comics, this blog doesn’t really have a single theme, and why I’m still calling it a “blog” instead of a “website”.
+Another reason, of course, is that I don’t know anything about web design.
 You kids today.